matib12/py-ads1256/README.md

 ## Learn by example 3: reading all the channels in absolute values and in voltage values

-    import ads1256       # import this lib
+    import ads1256       # import this libs

     gain = 1             # ADC's Gain parameter
     sps = 25             # ADC's SPS parameter